Skip to content

 Making a Difference

-The MD PnP program, established in 2004, has become a recognized leader in improving healthcare through the development and adoption of integrated clinical environments (ICE).
-We have been working to accelerate the adoption of medical device interoperability by providing interoperability building blocks (use cases, standards, a vendor-neutral lab “test bed” environment, and open-source regulatory science tools) and by changing clinical and market expectations of what can be achieved.
+The Massachusetts General Hospital MD PnP program was established in 2004 with a new vision to improve patient care through the development and adoption of integrated clinical environments (ICE) enabled through interoperability.
+We have been accelerating the development of these systems by providing interoperability building blocks (use cases, standards, a vendor-neutral virtual hospital “test bed” environment, open-source ICE platform, and regulatory science tools) and by changing clinical and market expectations of what can be achieved.

 What we do